dereuromark/cakephp-expose/docs/README.md

 },
 ```

+Note: Adding a shortener later on is BC in terms of accessibility.
+The record can still always also be accessed through the long 36-char string here.
+Just make sure you 301 SEO-redirect or use canonical linking if that is relevant for you and those records.

 #### Entity update
 You want to make sure that neither primary key, nor this exposed field is patchable (when marshalling = mass assignment):